Trancendos/pr-compliance-templates/README.md

 # PR Compliance Templates

-A comprehensive repository of PR compliance checklist templates organized by programming languages and technology stacks for enterprise deployment with Qodo Merge.
+A comprehensive repository of PR compliance checklist templates organized by programming languages and technology stacks for automated code review systems.

 See the latest and most detailed instructions in the [Qodo Merge documentation](https://qodo-merge-docs.qodo.ai/tools/compliance/).

 ## Overview

-This repository provides production-ready `pr_compliance_checklist.yaml` templates designed for enterprise customers to implement intelligent code review automation.
+This repository provides production-ready `pr_compliance_checklist.yaml` templates designed to implement intelligent code review automation.
 Each compliance checklist is carefully crafted to focus on high-value reviews that require contextual understanding beyond what automated linting tools can provide.

-**Important**: These templates must be reviewed, customized, and approved by enterprise customers before deployment.
-Customers will need to commit the finalized compliance files to their repositories.
+**Important**: These templates should be reviewed, customized, and approved by your organization before deployment.
+Teams will need to commit the finalized compliance files to their repositories.

-## Enterprise Deployment Checklist
+## Deployment Checklist

 - [ ] **Identify repository mapping** strategy (local vs. hierarchical)
 - [ ] **Select relevant language templates** for your tech stack